pond/dnd/party_gnog/campaign_5/journals/Gnog: Part 26 (The End).md

 She doesn't notice us arriving; she's just looking at the banners, holding a basket.
 It's empty.
 Gnog clears his throat and asks about the basket?
 "Oh, for flowers." - she's laid some out.

-Gnog talks bout the spirits rising, of the last few goblins born on angel's wings, literally.
+Gnog talks about the spirits rising, of the last few goblins born on angel's wings, literally.

 She agrees that they'll be there, waiting in the afterlife; and says: "You know, I don't think I've ever felt braver.
 I don't fear death!
 When it comes, I shall welcome it with open arms and a smile.
 But that is for another day!"